SWC Walk 136 : Ash Vale to Worplesdon

 - In 120 metres, pass Whitmoor Hatch on your right.
 Turn right (130°) in 30 metres at a 3 armed footpath sign, through a wooden barrier.
 The path runs under telegraph wires and through mixed woodland of pine, silver birch, holly and oaks.
 Turn left after 300 metres on to a gravel drive from Goose Rye Cottage.
 In 80 metres the Fox Way re-joins you on the left and the drive turns to the right.

 - In 20 metres (GR 978543), take the marked path climbing to the left (110°) with a silver birch copse on your left (the Fox Way stays on the drive and would be a good short cut).
-In 200 metres you reach the open hill top of Jordan Hill and turn right in front of a seat (unless you intend to catch a bus from Worplesdon village).
+In 200 metres you reach the open hill top of Jordan Hill and turn right in front of a seat (unless you intend to return to Worplesdon village for a bus' in which case refer to the final paragraph below).
 The view is limited by the tree cover, but there are plans to restore the panorama.
 You start to descend and in 80 metres keep left at an unmarked path junction, then follow the path round to the right and downhill again.

 - Pass under telegraph wires and in 200 metres you return to the drive and the Fox Way, opposite Pond House.
 Walk up the gravel drive, passing a pond on your right.
 In 50 metres where the drive turns towards the house, go through a gap in the hedge ahead in to the woods, on to a muddy path.
 Stay on the main path and when it ends in 100 metres turn left.
 In 70 metres turn right on an obvious path under telegraph wires.
 In 40 metres turn left on a private road.
 In 15 metres turn right on Goose Rye Road.